sagnik-sanyal/persistent_nav_v2/MigrationGuide.md

 This class got renamed to `ItemAnimation`.

+## ScreenTransitionAnimation

+The parameter `animateTabTransition` was made private.
+So in order to disable the Screen Transition Animation, use `ScreenTransitionAnimation.none()`.

 ## Styles

 All navigation bar styles receive the `NavBarDecoration` ([see here](#navbardecoration) for the migration of that) directly, instead of being passed through the `PersistentTabView`.
 So just move the `NavBarDecoration` from the `PersistentTabView` to the navigation bar widget you use: